kube-reporting/metering-operator/Documentation/reportdatasources.md

   - `source`:
     - `bucket`: Bucket name to store data into.
     - `pre***REMOVED***x`: Path within the bucket where to store data.
+    - `region`: The region where bucket is located.

 ## Table Schemas